-Table Size This is the worst trouble maker.
+This is the worst trouble maker.
 Typically load starts fast but as it progresses it may slow down dramatically, typically if Index BTREE has to be built by insertion and data does not fit in memory any more.
 I’ve seen cases when load speed starts at 30.000 rows/sec and then goes down to less than 100 rows/sec which can kill your initial estimates and can cause much longer downtime than planned.

 So as you can see there are many variables which affect load speed which makes it extremely hard to predict.
 Especially fact load can slow down dramatically as amount of data loaded in the table increased and the fact this depends not only on table structure but the data itself (it defines the insertion order for the indexes) cause the challenges.

-If you have some particular history about loading similar data of similar size on similar hardware use that as estimate.
+If you have some particular history about loading similar data of similar size on similar hardware use that as an estimate.
 If not use your best guess based on what other cases were “similar”

 As the data load goes I usually tend to do something like “du -sh; sleep 3600; du -sh” in the database data directory to see how much data is loaded per hour (assuming your Innodb tablespace did not have free space or you’re using innodb_file_per_table=1).
 Do not expect the value to be constant though.
-During our recent data load speed we for example could see data load speed of 60GB during one hour and 10GB during another depending on the tables which were loaded.
+During our recent data load speed, we, for example, could see data load speed of 60GB during one hour and 10GB during another depending on the tables which were loaded.

-During our recent data load we loaded almost 1TB of Innodb data within 24 hours.
+During our recent data load, we loaded almost 1TB of Innodb data within 24 hours.
 It was decent speed because we had tables partitioned and so no table was more than 15GB in size (allowing to fit all BTREE indexes in memory) plus we loaded data in parallel and our rows were relatively long.
-In most cases I would expect load speed to be a bit slower, sometimes much slower.
+In most cases, I would expect load speed to be a bit slower, sometimes much slower.